keenamateur/Girier-USB-Dongle-3.0-Firmware-Update/README.md

 # Girier Zigbee USB 3.0 Dongle Firmware

-- **"Flashing this may turn your dongle into a very expensive paperweight.
+- **"Flashing this may turn your dongle into a "very" expensive paperweight.
 You've been warned!"**

 **Firmware files and flashing instructions for Girier Zigbee USB 3.0 Dongle**